 KAI BRANT TO RELEASE NEW RECORD

-Kai Brant's upcoming record will highlight her favorite smokey jazz classics alongside Grammy-winning drummer Peter Erskine (Weather Report, Diana Krall, Jaco Pastorius), legendary double bassist Chuck Berghofer (Nancy Sinatra, Sarah Vaughn, Michael Bublé), and renowned pianist Tom Ranier (Natalie Cole, Barbara Streisand, Shirley Bassey). **The record release date of October, 2020 has been postponed due to Covid19.
+Kai Brant's upcoming record will highlight her favorite smokey jazz classics alongside Grammy-winning drummer Peter Erskine (Weather Report, Diana Krall, Jaco Pastorius), legendary double bassist Chuck Berghofer (Nancy Sinatra, Sarah Vaughn, Michael Bublé), and renowned pianist Tom Ranier (Natalie Cole, Barbara Streisand, Shirley Bassey).

 Kai Brant debuts with The Las Vegas Jazz Trio - CD Review by Scott Yanow